Saving the State of Jet Job with Hazelcast Platform Operator

 It is important to configure the event journal in the map if it is being used as a data source for a Data Pipeline.

 You are all set to submit the Jet Job that processes transactions from the map.
-Below is the Java source code for the pipeline we’ve created in this tutorial.
+Below is the Java source code for the pipeline.
 This pipeline simply retrieves transaction entries from the map and logs them for the sake of simplicity.
+The code should be packaged and deployed to cloud storage.
 If you are unfamiliar with submitting JetJobs with the Hazelcast Platform Operator, you can also refer to Jet Tutorial.

 package org.examples.jet.snapshot;